wp-cli/handbook/_posts/2016-02-04-restful-wp-cli-update-2.md

 ### What's next

 Well...
 I've spent a ton of hours over the last month on the WP REST API.
-67.03 of 83, to be precise.
+67.03 hours of 83 budgeted, to be precise.
 Given there doesn't yet seem to be an end in site, I may reallocate ~30 hours or so out of the WP-CLI budget for continued involvement with the WP REST API.
 But, I do need to slow down the pace of my involvement a bit, because it's not sustainable.

 On the wp-rest-cli front, the product problems at the top of my mind are authentication and aliases.
 Instead of: